rguske/rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-iv-virtual-machine-service-to-support-hybrid-application-architectures/index.md

 VM Service supports a limited number of VM images and guest OSes.
 Compatible VM images appear on VMware Marketplace as OVFs​.
 {{< /admonition >}}

-vSphere 8 U1 now unleashes the full potential of Virtual Machine Service.
+vSphere 8 U1 unleashed the full potential of the Virtual Machine Service.

 {{< admonition info "VM Service 2.0" true >}}
 You can now use CloudInit to **customize any Linux image** in OVF format conformant to the VM Service image specification ([KB88506](https://kb.vmware.com/s/article/88506)) as well as **utilize OVF templating through vAppConfig** to enable the deployment of legacy Linux images.